 The most common reason for a car stalling with a check engine light on, is a problem with the fuel or air supply to the engine.
 A rich or lean fuel mixture will trigger an error with the car’s ECU and this will turn on the check engine light on the dashboard.

-A check engine light and a car that is stalling can have a number of different causes.
-The most common causes include a problem with the supply of fuel, bad or dirty spark plugs, a faulty ignition coil, a bad fuel injector, a faulty mass airflow sensor, a sticky idle air control valve, or a problem with the engine timing.
+A problem with the supply of fuel or air can be caused by bad or dirty spark plugs, a faulty ignition coil, a bad fuel injector, a faulty mass airflow sensor, a sticky idle air control valve, or a problem with the engine timing.